The Crowley-Nordstr\"om invariants of $G_2$-Structures on Aloff--Wallach Spaces: Pontryagin classes of homogeneous manifolds Pontryagin classes of homogeneous G2 manifolds

 Hence, \end{itemize}

 \end{proof}

 In fact, as we can see, all of the known examples (including nonhomogeneous ones obtained from Sasaki-Einstein or 3-Sasakian structures) of nearly parallel $G_2$ manifolds have torsion $p_1$ class (although, sometimes for trivial reasons).
+In particular, $\xi$ invariant is a complete invariant of deformation classes of $G_2$-structures in these cases.